benthevining/Oranges/README.md

 A library of CMake modules, scripts, and toolchains.

+For quick CLI reference, run the `help.py` script in the `help/` directory.

 ## What's here

-Oranges provides the following CMake modules:
+### Oranges provides the following CMake modules

 Code generation